 - No touching or riding the animal under any circumstances

-- No positioning swimmers or vessels in front of or directly above the shark
+- No positioning swimmers or vessels directly above the shark

 - No flash photography — sudden flashes disturb and disorient the animal

-- Maximum number of swimmers in the water at any one time (guidelines suggest 10, Tour Z limits to 12 total guests)
+- Maximum number of swimmers in the water at any one time (IUCN suggests 10; Tour Z limits to 12 total guests)

 - Engine should be turned off or in idle when within 250 metres of a whale shark